atsheehan/curriculum/lessons/evening-exercise-ruby-palindrome/evening-exercise-ruby-palindrome.md

 Write a method `def palindrome?(string)` in `code.rb` that takes a string as an argument and returns `true` or `false` based on the input.

 A *palindrome* is a string that is the same forwards as backwards.
-The following are examples of *palindromes*:
+The following are examples of *palindromes* (which would return `true` if ran through the `palindrome?` method):

 ```
 A Santa at NASA